ahmadjafari86/ahmadjafari86/README.md

 # Hi there, I'm Ahmad 👋

 Welcome to my GitHub profile!
-I'm a backend developer passionate about building innovative web apps and open-source contributions.
+I'm a backend developer passionate about building distributed systems and open-source contributions.

 ## 🚀 About Me
 - 🔭 Currently working on [CNCF](https://www.cncf.io/) open-source projects.